 “Whether you choose a one time purchase or subscription, The Sill offers tons of greenery and plants for new plant parents or pros.”

-“These coconut soy wax candles burn for more than 40 hours and have non-toxic ingredients.”
+“These coconut soy wax candles burn for more than 40 hours and have a charming wood wick.”

 “The brand’s colorful pan has a solid following thanks to the beauty, but also function.”